Grilled Marinated Flank Steak

 - salt and pepper to taste

-Grilled Marinated Flank Steak is an inexpensive cut that doesn’t taste like one when marinated and grilled right.
-Even if you don’t have mad grilling skills, it’s the ideal cut for any grilling level.
+Grilled Marinated Flank Steak is the ideal cut of steak for any level of grilling skills.
+It’s inexpensive but doesn’t taste like one when it’s marinated and grilled right.
 I’ll walk you through the process from marinating to grilling to slicing.

-Next open the bag, place the steak inside and lay the fresh thyme over the top.
-Reseal and refrigerate at least 2 hours or overnight for best flavor, turning occasionally.
+Add the steak to the bag, turning to make sure the steak is coated then reseal the bag and refrigerate at least 2 hours or overnight for best flavor.

 Imagine the flank steak as a piece of wood with the lines running the length of it.
-You can see the long grains of the meat.
+You can see the long grains of the meat below.
 Slice the steak the short length ~ width-wise at a slight angle.

 Cooked and sliced right, Grilled Marinated Flank Steak practically melts in your mouth.
-It pairs perfectly with your favorite grilled summer veggies for an easy any-night meal.
+It pairs perfectly with your favorite grilled summer veggies for an easy any-night meal or add your favorite pasta or potato salad

-If you make this Grilled Marinated Flank Steak or any other recipe, leave me a comment~ I’d love to hear from you with a comment or star rating.
+If you make this Grilled Marinated Flank Steak or any other recipe on the blog, I’d love to hear from you with a comment or star rating.

 - 1/4 cup olive oil